Exercise

 Superman Towel Row

-How to Perform - Superman Towel Row
+How to Perform the Superman Towel Row

 - Lie face down on a mat with your arms extended overhead, holding a towel with both hands slightly wider than shoulder-width apart.